plaintextaccounting/plaintextaccounting/index.md

 We want to search and manipulate it efficiently.
 So, we store it as human-readable **plain text**.

-We simplify by using **signed numbers** instead of debits and credits - positive for inflows to an account, negative for outflows from an account.
+We simplify debits and credits by using **signed numbers** instead - positive for inflows to an account, negative for outflows from an account.

 We define arbitrary **account hierarchy** to suit our needs.